We’ve all done it: Sat through a required course in high school or college and quickly forgotten what we learned.

 - As more Baby Boomers retire, will you have sufficient bench strength in your leadership ranks?

-- Would a more diverse workforce help you address the needs of different customer segments?
+- Does your workforce have the diversity to help you address the needs of different customer segments?

 - Will you need significant changes in leader behavior, such as shifting to a more participative management style as opposed to top-down in order to take advantage of the ideas talented people have to offer?